-IMMEDIATE TEMPORARY CUSTODY of a child is granted to a custodial relative by a probate court when a child is given to a grandparent or other relative by the parents, and returning the child would result in the child’s being removed from the court’s jurisdiction or places the child in risk of serious injury.
+IMMEDIATE TEMPORARY CUSTODY of a child is granted to an adult relative, attorney for a minor child, or an adult with actual physical custody of the minor child by a probate court when returning the child would result in the child’s being removed from the court’s jurisdiction or places the child in risk of serious injury.
 Immediate Temporary Custody lasts for 5 business days and then the court will hold a second hearing on temporary custody with notice to all parties.

 TEMPORARY CUSTODY of a grandchild or other dependent relative: an application must be filed to the probate court and a hearing is usually granted within 30 days.
 Before the hearing, a social worker from the Department of Children and Families (DCF) (www.ct.gov/dcf/) will speak with the grandparent or relative and may conduct a home visit.
 If the social worker tells the court that DCF believes that the custodial relative can take good care of the child, the court will probably appoint them as Temporary Custodian.
 Temporary custody remains in effect while DCF conducts an investigation into whether the parents should be removed as guardians and the petitioning grandparent or relative should be appointed guardian in their place.